thi-truong/census-prep/01_welcome_tutorial.md

  This is a tutorial on how to get a Census API key and use it with the URL feature.
 It is written with UCI folks in mind, but it should work for anyone.

-  _(Already have a working API key? skip to [Step 3](#step-3-use-the-key)_

  **Why?**

-The U.S. Census Bureau offers some of its public data online.
-It is often difficult to get detailed data without running into limitations.
-If you use their data explorer tool, the "Detailed Profiles" are often actually limited in details.
-Using an FTP program means you have to download a ton of starting data, even if you are looking for a specific, narrow dataset.

-Simply put, raw Census data gathering is known to be a pain in the ass.
+The U.S. Census Bureau offers a lot of public data online.
+You could use their Data Explorer tool to look at tables.
+You could use their FTP program.
+Nevertheless, raw Census data gathering is well known to be a pain in the ass.
 If it wasn't, [this fiverr gig](https://www.fiverr.com/s/EgYBQG9) wouldn't exist.

-Thankfully, there are ways to access the data in machine-readable format via  an Application Programming Interface ("**API**") key[^A].
-Once you have an API key, you can extract raw statistical data from all sorts of Census Bureau surveys and programs[^C], and even with tools you might already use, like JSON (ArcGIS uses REST APIs), R ([tigris](https://github.com/walkerke/tigris)), Python ([Pygris](https://walker-data.com/pygris/)), and the list goes on.

-But...do you need to use those tools?

-**No!** You can specify your request as a query string in a URL and get the data that you're looking for, all in your web browser[^B].
+Thankfully, there are ways to access the data via an Application Programming Interface ("**API**") key[^A].
+Once you have an API key, you can extract raw statistical data in machine-readable format from all sorts of Census Bureau surveys and programs[^C].
+You can use it with tools you might already use, like JSON (ArcGIS uses REST APIs), R ([tigris](https://github.com/walkerke/tigris)), Python ([Pygris](https://walker-data.com/pygris/)), the list goes on.
+But...do you need to use those tools? **No!** You can specify your request as a query string in a URL and get the data that you're looking for, all in your web browser[^B].
 If you have ever edited a URL, then you have already practiced this many times before.
 This is the method we are using today.

 **Estimated time**: 10 minutes